Reynolds Nov. TOC and MCBA 40 Frame results

 High game for the event went to Hiner with a 299.
 High series went to Welch with 965 and John Schell with 961.

-GABE D’ANGELO is a member of the Mercer County Bowling Hall of Fame and Professional Bowlers Writers Association who writes this weekly column for The Herald during bowling season.
+GABE D’ANGELO is a member of the Mercer County Bowling Hall of Fame and Professional Bowlers Writers Association who writes this weekly column for The Herald.
 He can be reached at guru8942@verizon.net.

 Commented